wp-plugins/wp-rss-multi-importer/readme.txt

 == Change Log ==

+= Version 2.56 =
+* Assign blog tags to each plugin category.
+Using an outside cron service, can now update Feed to Post on individual feeds.
+Mobile detection for Feed to Post option.
+Default category image option added to widget.
+Can change links to titles of feed posts to go directly to source.
 = Version 2.55 =
 * Added more options to Feed to Post, including ability to preserve all html, stored templates and css file now automatically restored on update, improved cleaning up html in imported feeds, fixed several bugs.
 = Version 2.54 =